Paul, Weiss, Rifkind, Wharton & Garrison LLP - The Inside View

 Main areas of work

-Paul, Weiss is widely recognized as having market-leading practices in five core areas: public company M&A, private equity, litigation, white-collar and regulatory defense, and restructuring.
-Within litigation, it also has strong capabilities in securities, antitrust, Supreme Court and appellate litigation, M&A litigation, patent litigation, class action litigation, bankruptcy litigation, False Claims Act litigation, and complex anti-corruption & FCPA, cryptocurrency & blockchain and cybersecurity & data protection matters.
-Within its transactional practices, it also has strong practices in finance, capital markets, investment management, transactional IP, executive compensation, corporate governance, personal representation, real estate and tax.
-The firm also has dedicated Sustainability and ESG and Pro Bono practice areas.
+Paul, Weiss is widely recognized as having market-leading practices in five core areas: public company M&A, private equity, litigation, white collar and regulatory defense, and restructuring.
+Within litigation, it also has strong capabilities in securities, antitrust, Supreme Court and appellate litigation, M&A litigation, patent litigation, class action litigation, bankruptcy litigation, and False Claims Act litigation, as well as complex anti-corruption and FCPA, cryptocurrency and blockchain, and cybersecurity and data protection matters.
+Within its transactional practices, Paul, Weiss also has strong practices in finance, capital markets, investment management, transactional IP, executive compensation, corporate governance, personal representation, real estate and tax.
+The firm recently launched multiple new practice areas, including its Digital Technology Group, Sustainability and ESG practice, and Civil Rights and Racial Equity Audits practice.

 Recruitment